degville/snap-docs/docs/reference/operations/system-options.md

 snap set system refresh.timer=4:00-7:00,19:00-22:10
 ```

-See [Controlling updates](/t/managing-updates/7022#heading--controlling-updates) for further details on how the above options are used.
+See [Controlling updates](/how-to-guides/work-with-snaps/manage-updates.md#control-updates-with-system-options) for further details on how the above options are used.

-<h2 id='heading--homedirs'>system homedirs</h2>
+## system homedirs

 Allows a snap’s user data to be stored in a user’s home location other under `/home`.